Skip to main content

 Federal Subsidized Direct Loan

 Available to undergraduate students.
-To be eligible, students must complete the Free Application for Federal Student Aid (FAFSA) and show financial need.
-The loan is interest-free as long as the student is enrolled at least half-time at a fixed interest rate of 6.53% for loans disbursed between July 1, 2024, and June 30, 2025.
+To be eligible, students must show financial need based on the information from the FAFSA.
+The loan is interest-free as long as the student is enrolled at least half-time at a fixed interest rate of 6.39% for loans disbursed between July 1, 2025, and June 30, 2026.
 Currently, an origination fee of 1.057% is charged at each disbursement.
 The origination fee will be deducted from each semester's loan amount.
-All first-time loan borrowers are required to complete the Entrance Loan Counseling and the Direct Loan Master Promissory Note.
-These requirements can be completed online at studentaid.gov

 Federal Unsubsidized Direct Loan

 Available to undergraduate and graduate students.
 This loan is not based on need.
 However, the student must complete the FAFSA.
-Loans disbursed between July 1, 2024, and June 30, 2025, have an interest rate of 6.53% for undergraduate students and 8.08% for graduate students.
-The student is responsible for the interest while in school.
+Loans disbursed between July 1, 2025, and June 30, 2026, have an interest rate of 6.39% for undergraduate students and 7.94% for graduate students.
+Interest begins accruing from the time of disbursement.
 A 1.057% origination fee will be deducted from each semester's loan amount.

 Academic Year Borrowing Limits